lexatlas-org/.github/profile/README.md

 ### What LexAtlas Does

-Users can describe their project—such as an energy deployment, infrastructure plan, or environmental initiative—in natural language.
-LexAtlas will:
+LexAtlas enables users to describe their project—such as an energy deployment, infrastructure plan, or environmental initiative—in natural language.
+It will:

-- Identify the project type and its U.S. jurisdiction.
+- Detect the project type and applicable jurisdiction.
-- Retrieve relevant laws and regulations.
+- Retrieve relevant state-level laws and policy documents using semantic search.
-- Assess legal or compliance risks.
+- Highlight areas of legal uncertainty or non-compliance risk.
-- Generate a human-readable legal summary.
+- Generate a plain-language legal summary suitable for decision support.

-The system is especially suited for early-stage planning when legal clarity is needed before contacting regulators or legal counsel.
+LexAtlas is intended to assist **during early-stage planning**, reducing regulatory blind spots before engaging legal counsel.

+---

+### Legal Disclaimer and Positioning

+LexAtlas **does not provide formal legal advice** and is **not a substitute for licensed legal professionals**.
+Instead, it offers situational legal awareness and pre-consultation intelligence to:

+- Help identify applicable regulations early.
+- Improve preparedness for legal consultations.
+- Reduce the cost and time associated with compliance research.
+- Avoid preventable legal missteps by exposing overlooked issues.

+The tool is designed to complement—not replace—human legal expertise.
+For legal decisions that could affect your rights, obligations, or liabilities, always consult a qualified attorney.

 ---